 I seriously can't believe 2019 is almost over!
 Maybe it's just me, but this year went by way too fast.
 This decade went by way too fast.
 I hope the 2020s bring you all things wonderful, and that you...

 Thanksgiving is approaching!
-(I can't believe it's already November!)
 Kick off the festivities with some creative and colorful crafts for toddlers and preschoolers.
 Handprint Turkey This colorful turkey requires adult help, mostly to guide the hands and feet onto the paper.
 Have fun getting messy!
-Supplies: Large square piece of white construction paperWashable Paint (brown,… Continue reading Five Thanksgiving Crafts for Toddlers and Preschoolers
+Supplies: Large square piece of white construction paperWashable Paint (brown, blue, yellow orange, red, and green)6… Continue reading Five Thanksgiving Crafts for Toddlers and Preschoolers